Model Selection Consistency of Lasso for Empirical Data

-where the data had $n=100$ observations and the number of parameters was chosen as $p = 1000$.
+where the data has $n=100$ observations and the value of parameter is chosen as $p = 1000$.
 The true regression coefficient vector is fixed as

-For the distribution of the noise, $\epsilon$, we consider four distributions: Gaussian assumption with mean $0$ and variance $1$; Exponential distribution with rate $1$; Uniform distribution with minimum $0$ and maximum $1$; Student's t with degrees of freedom $100$.
+For the distribution of the noise $\epsilon$, we consider four distributions: Gaussian assumption with mean $0$ and variance $1$; exponential distribution with rate $1$; uniform distribution with minimum $0$ and maximum $1$; student's t with degrees of freedom $100$.

-The result are depicted in Figures \ref{fig:2}.
-It reflects that, in the standard data and strong sparsity situation, lasso always choose the right model no matter the distribution of noise terms.
+The results are depicted in Figures \ref{fig:2}.
+It reflects that in a situation with standard data and strong sparsity, lasso always chooses the right model no matter the distribution of noise terms.